 Are you a developer or realtor with experience in the multi-family residential space?

-Co-Housing of Greater Baltimore intends to create a senior cohousing community of 20-30 households on a footprint of approximately 3-4 acres, though other configurations can be considered.
+Co-Housing of Greater Baltimore intends to create a senior cohousing community of 20-30 households on a footprint of approximately 1-4 acres.
 A likely layout would include attached dwellings arranged around a central courtyard and Common House with parking garages and surface parking outside the living spaces.
 Each residence would be single-level, although the development may have multiple levels with living spaces on the upper levels.
 We currently have 13 households committed to this project.

-Site Location – We prefer to locate inside the Baltimore Beltway, but will consider sites near but outside the beltway.
+Site Location – We prefer to locate inside or just outside the Baltimore Beltway.
 Primary site criteria are:

 Nearby services, including restaurants, shopping, and within one hour of BWI